Elvira-94/wordle-game/README.md

 | 8 | USER | As a user, I want to be able to start a new random Wordle++ when the current one ends | So I can see if I can beat my score |
 | 9 | USER | As a user, when I play Wordle++ I want to be able to customize the amount of guesses or letters in the word (e.g guess a 3-letter word in 4 tries) | So the game can be as challenging as possible |

+## Site Aims

+* To provide the user with an online word game to guess a random 3 to 7 letter word in 6 to 10 tries.

+* To create a word game that encourages the user to reset the game and customise their guesses and word lengths.

+* To provide a game that is fully responsive so the user can play across multiple devices.

+* To provide a feel-good experience by allowing the user to navigate the site easily.

 ## Design Choices

 ### Colour Scheme

-After reviewing several color schemes with potential users of the site, I settled on the following Canadian Palette by Dmitri Litvinov, which allows for a lively color palette with acceptable contrast ratios.
+After reviewing several color schemes with potential users of the site, I settled on the following Canadian Palette by [Dmitri Litvinov](https://flatuicolors.com/palette/ca), which allows for a lively color palette with acceptable contrast ratios.

 * Background color: #222f3e
 * Tile Color Hints: #1dd1a1 (Correct Letter), #feca57 (Letter In Word), #576574 (Letter Not In Word)